syakter/AudibleNba/README.md

 Technologies:

  + Backend web framework using Node.js
- + Frontend using Google's api.ai
+ + Frontend using Google's DialogFlow
  + Database developed using Google Firebase

 ## Using AudibleNBA